-In the 21H1 development, Windows 10 introduces a new “Family group setup” that allows you to configure multiple accounts when you’re already managing family members from your Microsoft account.
+Also, Windows 10 now has a new “Family group setup” experience, which allows you to configure multiple accounts when you’re already managing family members from your Microsoft account.

 The Windows RE (Recovery Environment) no longer requires an administrator password to access recovery tools.